Religion in Kollam District: Oachira Temple

-Kottarakkara Ganesh Temple
+Kottarakkara Maha Ganapathi Temple

 The Mahaganapathi(Ganesha) Temple at Kottarakara, famous for its Unniappom, is one of the most venerated Ganesha temples in Kerala.The major vazhipadu(offerings) of Kottarakkara temple is the famous Udayasthamaya pooja.
 The main deity of this temple is lord Shiva, but Ganesha became famous and is now a Ganesha temple.

 Asramam Sreekrishna Swamy Temple

 Asramam Sreekrishna Swamy Temple on the shores of Ashtamudi Lake is one of the most prominent temples in Kollam.
 The main deity is Krishna, depicted as a boy with butter in both palms.
 The annual Kollam Pooram or festival is held at the adjacent Asramam Maidan.

 Paravur Puttingal Devi Temple

 Paravur Puttingal Temple is situated in Paravur municipal area.
 Puttingal Meenabharani Maholsavam is a Temple Festival usually held on the 2nd day of the 2nd month(Meenam) of Malayalam Calendar(March–April).
 This temple is very famous for the fireworks competition (Malsara Kambam) which is usually held on the final day of festival.
 The 2016 fireworks accident led to the death of over 100 devotees.